jakobzhao/geog328/README.md

 -   **Bo Zhao**, Instructor, zhaobo@uw.edu | Office Hour: Thursdays 3:00 to 5:00 PM, *making an appointment from [here](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ1Gas8HcXjubqrZkDo97l-n-7UtI-YEUkmuuC9Wnnea1l3ntJFf0sLmMjFy3H5E8smHEdleDomg)*.

+-   **Alex Kirchmeier**, Teaching Assistant, alexak24@uw.edu |  Office Hour: TBA
+-   **Hudson Dougan**, Teaching Assistant, hdougan@uw.edu |  Office Hour: TBA
--   **Liz Peng**, Teaching Assistant, lp36@uw.edu |  Office Hour: Mondays 12:00 to 2:00 PM, SMI 430
+-   **Se Chang Kim**, Teaching Assistant, vs5345@uw.edu |  Office Hour: TBA

 Web-based Geographic Information Systems (Web GIS) combine web, mobile technology, and GIS.
 It's a growing field in academia and industry, expanding GIS capabilities from local servers to the cloud.
 This makes online maps and geospatial data more accessible to fields like geography, transportation, and oceanography.
 The integration of web and GIS has led to advancements like smart cities, location-based services, and pandemic dashboards.
 This course teaches students to manage web GIS projects, use the latest geospatial cloud technologies, and provides real-world case studies.

 **This course will explore using ChatGPT to assist in Web GIS development.** ChatGPT can simplify development, enhance productivity, and reduce the learning curve with its natural language interface.
 It helps with error analysis, data analysis, and producing GeoJson data for story maps, making web GIS applications more engaging.
 ChatGPT's user recommendations can personalize and improve the user experience.
+However, ChatGPT is not flawless—it may produce errors or reflect biases, so students are expected to critically evaluate and verify its outputs.

 All Web GIS applications in the course can be used on both Windows and Mac OSX, with all required software being open-source or free.
 The course includes lectures and lab exercises.
 Lectures cover Web GIS theories like web architecture, front-end coding, responsive design, and web-based spatial analyses.
 Labs provide hands-on practice in web programming and web GIS development.